axellarsstenson/uv-helper/README.md

 ## Installation

-UV Buddy can be installed through the Chrome extension manager by searching for "UV Buddy"
+UV Helper can be installed through the Chrome extension manager by searching for "UV Helper"

 ## Credit

-UV Buddy is coded, optimized, and maintained by Axel Stenson.
+UV Helper is coded, optimized, and maintained by Axel Stenson.

 ## License